eaasglobal/docs/eaas token/how to earn.md

 ---
 icon: dot
 order: 150
-label: How to earn $DEPIN Token?
+label: How to earn $EAAS Token?
 tags: [earn, exchange, invests, earn]
 ---

-Through our native app, users may exchange and earn the $DEPIN token, which allows them to convert CO2 credits obtained through geolocation into $DEPIN tokens.
+Through our native app, users may exchange and earn the $EAAS token, which allows them to convert CO2 credits obtained through geolocation into $EAAS tokens.

 ![](/src/headers/eaas_global_web3.png)